On recovering missing values for sequences in a pathwise setting: Abstract

 \section{Abstract}

-The paper suggests a frequency criterion of error-free recoverability of a missing value for sequences, i.e., discrete time processes, in a pathwise setting, without using probabilistic assumptions on the ensemble.
-This setting targets situations where we deal with a sole sequence that is deemed to be unique and such that we cannot rely on statistics collected from other similar samples.
-A missing value has to be recovered using the intrinsic properties of this sole sequence.
-In the paper, error-free recoverability is established for classes of sequences with Z-transform vanishing at a point with a rate that can be chosen arbitrarily.
-The corresponding recovering kernels are obtained explicitly.
+The paper suggests a frequency criterion of error-free recoverability of a missing value for sequences, i.e. discrete time processes, in a pathwise setting without probabilistic assumptions.
+The paper establishes error-free recoverability for classes of square-summable sequences with Z-transform vanishing with a mild rate at periodically located isolated points; the case of non-summable sequences is not excluded.
+The transfer functions for recovering algorithm are presented explicitly.
 Some robustness with respect to noise contamination is established for the suggested recovering algorithm.

 {\bf Key words}: data recovery, minimal Gaussian processes, pathwise criterions, frequency criterion, discrete time, Z-transform, robustness